OData/v3ProtocolDocument/OData.markdown

 - Parameter Values MAY be non-primitive
 - A single Parameter Alias (and thus Parameter Value) MAY be bound to multiple Function calls, which can shorten urls significantly, especially when dealing with large Geospatial or structural parameter values.

-If a Parameter Alias referenced by a Function call is not given a value in the Query part of the Request Uri, the value MUST be assumed to be null.
+If a Parameter Alias referenced by a Function call is not given a value in the Query part of the Request URL, the value MUST be assumed to be null.

 ##### 7.4.2.3.3.
 Parameter Name Syntax #####

-The OData protocol allows parameter values for the last Function call in a Request Uri Path to be specified by appending Name/Value pairs, representing each parameter Name and Value for that Function, as query strings to the Query part of the Request Uri.
+The OData protocol allows parameter values for the last Function call in a Request URL Path to be specified by appending Name/Value pairs, representing each parameter Name and Value for that Function, as query strings to the Query part of the Request URL.

-This is useful because it means clients, in particular rudimentary clients, MAY invoke advertized Functions without parsing the advertized Target Url (as would be required to either inject parameter values using [Inline Parameter Syntax] or identify Parameter Aliases so that Parameter Values can be provided using [Parameter Alias Syntax]).
+This is useful because it means clients, in particular rudimentary clients, MAY invoke advertised Functions without parsing the advertised Target Url (as would be required to either inject parameter values using [Inline Parameter Syntax] or identify Parameter Aliases so that Parameter Values can be provided using [Parameter Alias Syntax]).

 This means that all of these requests are equivalent: